 The best thing about hopping on a flight for this journey is the speed.
 It takes as little as 45 minutes, increasing to 55 minutes if you opt for the greener flight with lower emissions.

-For the extra 10 minutes I think going green (as green as flying can be!) in this instance is a no brainer.
+For the extra 10 minutes I think going green in this instance is a no brainer.
 Those 55 minutes will soon fly by (excuse the pun…) and you’ll touchdown in Gothenburg before you know it.

 Plus, you can get to Copenhagen Airport from the city centre in just 15 minutes if you take the metro or train.
 I’d play it safe and allow yourself half an hour at the very least though – no one likes a mad rush to the terminal!
 There’s a bunch of restaurants and bars to keep you occupied at the airport too, so there’s no harm in being early.